David A. Eisner: Personal life

 Eisner is married to Susan Wray, professor of cellular and molecular physiology at the University of Liverpool, with whom he has three children.

 Honours and awards

 Eisner was elected as a Fellow of The Academy of Medical Sciences in 1999 and The International Society for Heart Research in 2001. and as a Member of Academia Europaea in 2007.
 He was elected to Honorary Fellowship of The Royal College of Physicians in 2010.
+In 2026 he was elected as a Fellow of the International Union of Physiological Sciences..
 In 2018 he received an honorary doctorate, Doctor Honoris Causa, from The University of Debrecen. and, in 2021 from The University of Szeged.
 Prizes awarded to him include: The GL Brown and Annual Review Lecture of The Physiological Society; the Keith Reimer Lecture and the Peter Harris Distinguished Scientist Award of the International Society for Heart Research; the Carmeliet-Coraboeuf-Weidmann Lecture of the European Working Group on Cardiac Cellular Electrophysiology; the Fabio Ruzzier Lecture of The Italian Physiological Society.
 He has also delivered the Burdon-Sanderson Lecture (Oxford) in 2013.